|DIVISION:||Library and Instructional Support|

 - Access to documents is facilitated through searching the library's online catalog.
 The catalog contains records for items dated 1976 to present.
 As weeding occurs, older documents considered useful are cataloged.
 Pre-1976 documents may be located with a SuDoc number, that can be obtained by searching the Monthly Catalog of United States Government Publications (NMU Documents Indexes).

 - Documents are able to be checked out to faculty, staff, and students of Northern Michigan University.
-Community members can purchase a community borrower card at the Circulation Desk (906-227-2250) or request materials through their local library via interlibrary loan.
+Community members can purchase a community borrower card at the Public Services Desk (906-227-2250) or request materials through their local library via interlibrary loan.

 - Materials on reserve are accessible to the general the public without having to present an NMU id.

-- Reference assistance is offered at the Reference Desk and selectively in the Government Documents area (via on-duty student workers).
+- Reference assistance is offered at the Public Services Desk and selectively in the Government Documents area (via on-duty student workers).
 The Government Documents Librarian will also provide help as needed.

 Access Policy for Information in Electronic Formats, including the Internet